-NOTE 10-SUBSEQUENT EVENT-COVID -19
+NOTE 10 - SUBSEQUENT EVENT - COVID -19

-The Company is carefully monitoring the outbreak and spread of the COVID-19 (coronavirus) across the world and the US.
-Pro-active measures have been taken to reduce the risk for the staff and to ensure business continuity.
+The Company is carefully monitoring the outbreak and spread of the COVID-19 (coronavirus) across the world and the .specifically in the United States.
+Proactive measures have been taken to reduce the risk for the staff and to ensure business continuity.
 The Company is an online organization where working remotely and meeting virtually are established ways of working.